theoutfield/sw_sncn_motorcontrol/app_demo_ethercat_motorcontrol/README.md

 It forms a communication bridge between EtherCAT and motor drive.
 Read more at [module_ecat_drive][module_ecat_drive].

 ###TILE_TWO
-This tile (1 by default) will execute the different mode control loops.
+This tile (only available on SOMANET Core C22) will execute the different mode control loops.
 Since these functions do not require any port access, any free TILE could run them.
 ```
 	on stdcore[TILE_TWO]:
 ```